sguir/ppgcourse/exercise_BP.md

 Open two containers: one (on your right) will be used to run Baypass ("BayPass container") and the other (on your left) to perform analysis and plots in R (just to avoid to upload the R libraries each time).

-In each container terminal and type:
+Type in the "BayPass" container terminal:

 ```bash
 cd ppgdata
 mkdir baypass

 cd ppgdata/ppg_bp_2019/input_data
 cp * /ppgdata/baypass/
 ```

-This will copy the input data and the baypass_utils.R into the folder baypass in which we are going to run baypass
+This will copy the input data and the baypass_utils.R script into the folder baypass in which we are going to run baypass

 In the "R" container, upload the R libraries: